Gokul210491/seattle-airbnb-data-analysis-Data-Science-Project-1/README.md

 ### business-questions
 - #### What is the average Airbnb price by neighborhood?
+  Some Seattle neighborhoods like Queen Anne and Capitol Hill have significantly higher average prices, suggesting popularity and proximity to key attractions

   This chart shows the average price distribution by neighborhood, helping us identify the most expensive and most affordable areas for Airbnb rentals.
   ![The Average Price](Image/Question-1.png)
 - #### How do bedrooms and bathrooms affect price?
+  As expected, listings with more bedrooms and bathrooms generally charge higher prices, showing a positive correlation between space and cost.

   This analysis explores how listing prices vary depending on the number of bedrooms and bathrooms, helping understand property size vs price.
   ![Affect Price](Image/Question-2.jfif)
 - #### Does host response time influence pricing?
+  Hosts who respond within an hour tend to charge more, indicating that prompt communication may reflect professionalism and higher listing value.

   This visualization investigates whether quicker response times by hosts correlate with higher Airbnb prices.
   ![Time influence pricing](Image/Question-3.jfif)
 - #### What are the most common amenities?
+  The most common amenities include WiFi, kitchen access, heating, and essentials.
+These are expected features in most listings.

   This chart identifies the most frequently available amenities in Seattle Airbnb listings, such as WiFi, kitchen, heating, etc.
   ![common amenities](Image/Question-4.jfif)
 - #### Do more amenities mean higher price?
+  Yes.
+Listings offering more amenities generally charge more, though there's a saturation point beyond which the price increase is minimal.

   This analysis shows how the number of amenities in a listing affects its price, helping understand if "more features = more cost".
  ![more amenities mean higher prices](Image/Question-5.jfif)

+### Conclusion
+  This analysis revealed how price varies across Seattle neighborhoods and what factors—like space, amenities, and host behavior—contribute to higher Airbnb pricing.

+### Key Learnings
+- Practiced data wrangling and cleaning with real-world data.
+- Applied grouped visualizations to draw business insights.
+- Improved understanding of feature-price relationships in a sharing economy.
+-
+### 🙏 Acknowledgements
+- Udacity for the project framework
+- Airbnb for providing the open dataset
+- OpenAI ChatGPT for project guidance and support